World in View: Migration and Democracy

 Abel Escribà-Folch is an Associate Professor in the Department of Political and Social Sciences of Universitat Pompeu Fabra (Barcelona, Catalunya) who has conducted extensive research in comparative politics, comparative political economy, and authoritarian politics.
 Covadonga Meseguer, is an Associate Professor in International Political Economy and the Migration University Institute at ICADE (Madrid, Spain) and member of the Juan March Institute for Advanced Studies in the Social Sciences (Madrid, Spain).
 She teaches courses on International Political Economy and on Political Economy of International Migration.
 Joseph Wright is Professor, Department of Political Science and Co-Director of the Global and International Studies (GLIS) Program.

 The presenters are the authors of Migration and Democracy: How Remittances Undermine Dictatorship (forthcoming in 2021, with Princeton University Press).

-Please note: Registration for events in this series is required and given the topics and speakers, we anticipate interest to be high.
-For this reason, each event is limited to 25 Scholars and early registration is strongly encouraged.
-Participants of each event will also receive a complimentary electronic gift card.
+Please note: Registration for events in this series is required and, given the topics and speakers, we anticipate interest to be high.
+For this reason, each event is limited to 25 students and early registration is strongly encouraged.
+Scholar attendees will receive a complimentary electronic gift card.

 Event ContactSarah Lyall-Combs